 The biotic components of the land can also be the focus of degradation processes.
-Vegetation clearing processes associated with land-use changes are not limited to deforestation but include other natural and seminatural ecosystems such as grasslands (the most cultivated biome on Earth), as well as dry steppes and shrublands, which give place to croplands, pastures, urbanisation or just barren land.
-This clearing process is associated with net carbon losses from the vegetation and soil pool.
-Not all biotic degradation processes involve biomass losses.
-Woody encroachment of open savannahs involves the expansion of woody plant cover and/or density over herbaceous areas and often limits the secondary productivity of rangelands (Asner et al. 2004; Anadon et al. 2014).
-These processes have accelerated since the mid-1800s over most continents (Van Auken 2009).
-Change in plant composition of natural or semi-natural ecosystems without any significant vegetation structural changes is another pathway of degradation affecting rangelands and forests.
-In rangelands, selective grazing and its interaction with climate variability and/or fire can push ecosystems to new compositions with lower forage value and a higher proportion of invasive species (Illius and O'Connor 1999; Sasaki et al. 2007), in some cases with higher carbon sequestration potential, yet with very complex interactions between vegetation and soil carbon shifts (Piñeiro et al. 2010).
-In forests, extractive logging can be a pervasive cause of degradation, leading to long-term impoverishment and, in extreme cases, a full loss of the forest cover through its interaction with other agents such as fires (Foley et al. 2007) or progressive intensification of land use.
+Vegetation clearing 10 11 processes associated with land-use changes are not limited to deforestation but include other natural 12 and seminatural ecosystems such as grasslands (the most cultivated biome on Earth), as well as dry 13 steppes and shrublands, which give place to croplands, pastures, urbanisation or just barren land.
+This 14 clearing process is associated with net C losses from the vegetation and soil pool.
+Not all biotic 15 degradation processes involve biomass losses.
+Woody encroachment of open savannahs involve the 16 expansion of woody plant cover and/or density over herbaceous areas and often limits the secondary 17 productivity of rangelands (Asner et al. 2004, Anadon et al. 2014).
+These processes have been 18 accelerated since the mid-1800s over most continents (Van Auken 2009).
+Change in plant composition 19 of natural or semi-natural ecosystems without any significant vegetation structural changes is another 20 pathway of degradation affecting rangelands and forests.
+In rangelands, selective grazing and its 21 interaction with climate variability and/or fire can push ecosystems to new compositions with lower 22 forage value and higher proportion of invasive species (Illius and O'Connor 1999, Sasaki et al. 2007), 23 in some cases with higher carbon sequestration potential, yet with very complex interactions between 24 vegetation and soil carbon shifts (Piñeiro et al. 2010).
+In forests, extractive logging can be a pervasive 25 cause of degradation leading to long-term impoverishment and in extreme cases, a full loss of the forest 26 cover through its interaction with other agents such as fires (Foley et al. 2007) or progressive 27 intensification of land use.
 Invasive alien species are another source of biological degradation.
-Their arrival into cultivated systems is constantly reshaping crop production strategies, making agriculture unviable on occasions.
-In natural and seminatural systems such as rangelands, invasive plant species not only threaten livestock production through diminished forage quality, poisoning and other deleterious effects, but have cascading effects on other processes such as altered fire regimes and water cycling (Brooks et al. 2004).
-In forests, invasions affect primary productivity and nutrient availability, change fire regimes, and alter species composition, resulting in long-term impacts on carbon pools and fluxes (Peltzer et al. 2010).
+Their 28 arrival into cultivated systems is constantly reshaping crop production strategies making agriculture 29 unviable on occasions.
+In natural and seminatural systems such as rangelands, invasive plant species 30 not only threaten livestock production through diminished forage quality, poisoning and other 31 deleterious effects, but have cascading effects on other processes such as altered fire regimes and water 32 cycling (Brooks et al. 2004).
+In forests, invasions affect primary productivity and nutrient availability, 33 change fire regimes, and alter species composition, resulting in long term impacts on carbon pools and fluxes (Peltzer et al. 2010).
+34

 Other biotic components of ecosystems have been shown as a focus of degradation processes.
-Invertebrate invasions in continental waters can exacerbate other degradation processes such as eutrophication, which is the over-enrichment of nutrients, leading to excessive algal growth (Walsh et al. 2016a).
-Shifts in soil microbial and mesofaunal composition - which can be caused by pollution with pesticides or nitrogen deposition and by vegetation or disturbance regime shifts - alter many soil functions, including respiration rates and carbon release to the atmosphere (Hussain et al. 2009; Crowther et al. 2015).
-The role of the soil biota in modulating the effects of climate change on soil carbon has been recently demonstrated (Ratcliffe et al. 2017), highlighting the importance of this lesser-known component of the biota as a focal point of land degradation.
-Of special relevance as both indicators and agents of land degradation recovery are mycorrhiza, which are root-associated fungal organisms (Asmelash et al. 2016; Vasconcellos et al. 2016).
-In natural dry ecosystems, biological soil crusts composed of a broad range of organisms, including mosses, are a particularly sensitive focus for degradation (Field et al. 2010) with evidenced sensitivity to climate change (Reed et al. 2012).
+Invertebrate invasions in continental waters can exacerbate other degradation processes such as eutrophication, which is the over enrichment of nutrients leading to excessive algal growth (Walsh et al. 2016a).
+Shifts in soil microbial and mesofaunal composition, which can be caused by pollution with pesticides or nitrogen deposition but also by vegetation or disturbance regime shifts, alter many soil functions including respiration rates and C release to the atmosphere (Hussain et al. 2009; Crowther et al. 2015).
+The role of the soil biota modulating the effects of climate change on soil carbon have been recently demonstrated (Ratcliffe et al. 2017), highlighting the importance of this less known component of the biota as a focal point of land degradation.
+Of special relevance as both indicators and agents of land degradation recovery are mycorrhiza, which are root associated fungal organisms (Asmelash et al. 2016; Vasconcellos et al. 2016).
+In natural dry ecosystems, biological soil crusts composed by a broad range of organisms including mosses are a particularly sensitive focus for degradation (Field et al. 2010) with evidenced sensitivity to climate change (Reed et al. 2012).

-4.2.1.2 Land degradation processes and climate change
+4.3.1.2 Land degradation processes and climate change